-Employers can partner with a training provider pre-approved by the Department of Employment, Small Business and Training, known as a pre-qualified supplier (PQS), to enrol eligible employees in the subsidised training available under the program.
+Employers can partner with a training provider pre-approved by the Department of Employment, Small Business and Training, known as a Skills Assure supplier (SAS), to enrol eligible employees in the subsidised training available under the program.

-A list of PQS delivering training under the Higher Level Skills program is available on the Queensland Skills Gateway.
+A list of SAS delivering training under the Higher Level Skills program is available on the Queensland Skills Gateway.

-For more information on choosing a PQS, read the training consumer tips.
+For more information on choosing a SAS, read the training consumer tips.